bacda/modelSnapshot/README.md

 #### Noisy-OR observation model

-As seen above, a generator's prediction specifies only a subset of observation dimensions in $x_t$.
+As seen above, a generator's prediction typically specifies only positive evidence over a subset of observation dimensions in $x_t$.
 The complete prediction for $x_t$ is obtained by composing the predictions of all inferred active generators via a Noisy-OR observation model.

 Given the inferred active generators $z$, the predicted observation is